All four of these apps boast low fees and a simple, streamlined experience, but which one is best suited for your own unique investing needs?

 Acorns’ main draw is the fact that it’s fully automated — you can invest as much or as little as you’d like without ever having to worry about the complexities of the market.

-The round-up feature ensures that none of your spare change will go to waste, and the ability to set up automatic recurring investments allows for a totally hands-off approach to growing your money.
+The round-up feature ensures that none of your spare change will go to waste, and the ability to set up automatic recurring investments allows for a totally hands-off approach.

 The trade-off is that, of the four apps, Robinhood provides the least amount of guidance for new investors, so there may be a steep learning curve if you’re just starting out.